powershellfish/powershellfish.github.io/README.md

 # 💻 powershellfish's GitHub Page

 >
->>*I'm a little slow with the updates right now since I start this data analyst certificate program!
+>>*I'm a little slow with the updates right now since I started this data analyst certificate program!
 Those files are starting to stack up in my repo and are almost entirely labs and other simple/probably not very interesting things.*
 >
 >This is the main page for my GitHub projects and where I will show you what I'm working on.
 I used [Jekyll](https://jekyllrb.com/) to render my default README markdown file into this webpage.
 >